dyne/dnscrypt-proxy/README.markdown

 for monitoring your own dnscrypt proxy.
 See the man page for more information.

+The
+`--resolver-address=<ip>[:port]`,
-DNSCrypt comes pre-configured for OpenDNS, although the `--resolver-address=<ip>[:port]`, `--provider-name=<certificate provider FQDN>` and `--provider-key=<provider public key>` can be specified in order to change the default settings.
+`--provider-name=<certificate provider FQDN>`
+and `--provider-key=<provider public key>` switches should be specified in order to use a specific DNSCrypt-enabled recursive DNS service.

 Installation as a service (Windows only)
 ----------------------------------------